-The Boleys gradually built their homestead into a 990 acre farm.
+The Boleys gradually built their homestead into a 990-acre farm.
 Elijah became one of Morton County's first commissioners and would play an enormous role in early civic matters in Mandan.

 Gilbert Cabinet Card of Viola Boley Coe c.
 1890

-In 1891 the couple moved to Portland, Oregon.
-While living there, she focused on philanthropic activities.
-In 1907, her and her husband were among a group commissioned by her husband's close personal friend (and then President of the US) Theodore Roosevelt to travel to the Panama Canal Zone to report to the president on the working conditions during the construction of the project.
+In Portland, Viola focused on philanthropic activities.
+In 1907, her and her husband were among a group commissioned by her husband's close personal friend (and then President of the US) Theodore Roosevelt to travel to the Panama Canal Zone and report back on the living and working conditions which were delaying progress on the construction of the canal.

 Dr. Coe fought to achieve woman suffrage in Oregon.
 She was acting chair of the Oregon State Equal Suffrage Association.
 According to first generation suffrage leader Abigail Scott Duniway, Coe was a woman “able and tactful.”
 Coe was Duniway’s close associate for the campaign, and carried out Duniway’s work until the suffrage ballot passed in 1912.